Ccosmin23/House-Rental-Management/MVC_observer/readme.md

 `mysql-connector-java-8.0.25`

-Check House-Rental-Management `images` folder to see how GUI looks
+Check House-Rental-Management `images` folder to see how GUI looks like This time the app persistence use MySQL instead of XML files.
+Also I used MVC design pattern coagulated with Observer pattern and Proxy pattern for database

 Login as an admin:
   username `admin`